sam20908/vscode-fastolympiccoding/README.md

 ### _Interested?
 [LEARN HOW TO USE RIGHT NOW!](#setting-up)_

+---

 #### Features
-- Testcases
+- Compiling, running, and testing against multiple testcases at the same time!

 #### Todo
-- Documentation on file variables
+- Documentation on settings
 - Time limit
 - Stress tester
 - Solution checker (*permutation problems zzzzzzzz...*)